Azealia Banks Says That She Was Raped By Man She Was Hanging Out With, Claims Drink Was Spiked

 Azealia went on to say that she felt guilty about the incident because she feels she was “partially” to blame for what happened.

-“I just feel like a dumbass, such a dummy.
-I just want to fuckin’ disappear right now.
+“I just feel like a dumba**, such a dummy.
+I just want to f***in’ disappear right now.
 I feel really bad,” she added.

 The alleged assault comes at a positive turning point in Banks’ career.
-She recently put out a single called “Anna Wintour” which has been getting some rave reviews, most notably from fellow rapper Nicki Minaj who Banks feuded with last year.
+She recently put out a single called “Anna Wintour,” which has been getting some rave reviews, most notably from fellow rapper Nicki Minaj, who Banks feuded with last year.

 ‘When people apologize and they acknowledge their wrongs, I move on… And also, Azealia Banks’ new record is dope,” Minaj said during an interview on Beats 1 this week.

 As Complex notes, Azealia had planned to release a new body of work this year titled Fantasea II: The Second Wave.
 This is her first album project since 2014’s Broke With Expensive Taste.
-Her focus on new music has proven to be a breath of fresh air for her fans, as her career has, for years, been associated with high-profile feuds with the likes of Rihanna, Zayn Malik, Pharell Williams, Rita Ora and Cardi B and others.
+Her focus on new music has proven to be a breath of fresh air for her fans, as her career has, for years, been associated with high-profile feuds with the likes of Rihanna, Zayn Malik, Pharell Williams, Rita Ora, and Cardi B, among others.

-But today Azealia revealed that she has no plans to work on music anymore until she deals with what happened to her.
+But today, Azealia revealed that she has no plans to work on any new music until she deals with what happened to her.

 “I can’t even look at music right now.
 I don’t want to let anyone down,” she said on Instagram. “[…] I’m gonna delete all my accounts, because I’m embarrassed… I just feel really broken down—just when I’m rebuilding myself as an artist.
 I don’t know how to face y’all.”

 The social media response to Banks’ sexual assault claims has been mixed.
-Some people have posted supportive messages while calling out others who seem to be jeering her because of some of the aforementioned celebrity feuds.
+Some people have posted supportive messages, while calling out others who seem to be jeering her because of some of the aforementioned celebrity feuds.

 Azealia Banks has stated she was just raped on her instagram story.
 I dont care what anyone thinks about her, when someone makes a statement like this, what youre supposed to do AS A HUMAN BEING is to demand justice and send love, prayers and offer whatever help u can provide.